 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

-process that your building consent goes through from when it is received by the
+This is the process that your building consent goes through from when it is received by the Council.

-The consent is received at the Council's customer services counter or by post or electronic portal (Applicant must be registered to use the online portal).
+The consent is received at the Council's customer services counter or by post or our electronic portal Sharefile (Applicant must be registered to use the online portal).

 The consent is vetted.
 This is where your application will be checked for completeness, (there is a consent checklist in the application form).
 If information is missing from your application and/or is incorrect, you will be contacted by the Building Unit Administration Team requesting further information (Please note: if applying in person the application may not be accepted by council staff until the application is deemed complete)